 Dr. Diana Steinhauer, Cree, from Saddle Lake Cree Nation in Treaty No. 6 Territory.
 She is President of Yellowhead Tribal College with over 30 years of experience in teaching, curriculum development, and administration in K-12 schools and post-secondary institutions.
 Recognizing the value and work of iyiniw pimātisiwin, Diana’s work as a change agent in language, education, and governance is grounded upon her late father’s adage, pimātisîtotetân kimiyikowisiwininaw, Let us live life the way our Creator intended us to live.

 Stewart Steinhauer is self-taught as a stone sculptor / foolish person, beginning his adventures in stone sculpture the day after the birth of his first child, in July 1973.
 For uncounted millennia before the beginning of the colonial period there was a Turtle Island; that is where his creative work springs up from, working under the direction of the Rock Spirit.
 For more information on Stewart's sculptures, see: www.stonesculpture.ca

 Amanda Almond is a graduate student in the Masters of Arts in Community Engagement program at the Faculty of Extension, University of Alberta.

-Greg Whistance-Smith is a designer that joined this project while he was a graduate student in the Digital Humanities program at the University of Alberta and a practicing designer.
+Greg Whistance-Smith is a designer that joined this project while he was a graduate student in the University of Alberta's Digital Humanities program.
 Building on a background in architecture, his graduate work explored the design of virtual spaces and their possibilities for communication and expression.